servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 both Replica Service and multi-host invalidation works.
 And they really do!

-So now you know almost everything!
+And congrats - this is the end of this part, and now you know almost everything!
 The parts we didn't touch at all are:
 * [Part 3: State: IState&lt;T&gt; and Its Flavors](./Part03.md).
   The key abstraction it describes is `LiveState<T>` - the type that implements "wait for change, make a delay, recompute"